Chris Ballew: Early life and musical beginnings

+The Presidents of the United States of America

 Ballew moved to Los Angeles in the early 1990s, where he shared an apartment with musician Beck and played in his live band.
 Ballew told Seattle Weekly that playing with Beck "was the beginning of my professional career as a guy getting paid to make music."
 He returned to his native Washington in 1993 and started the Presidents of the United States of America.
 The band released six studio albums, then split up in July 2015.

 In 1998, Ballew released a solo album credited to the Giraffes.
 The recording project turned into a band between 1999 and 2000.
 For the live version of the Giraffes, Ballew was joined by Jason Staczek (organ, clarinet) and Mike Musburger (drums).

+Caspar Babypants

+Ballew's first brush with children's music came in 2002, when he recorded and donated an album of traditional children's songs to the nonprofit Program for Early Parent Support, titled PEPS Sing a Long!
+Although this was a positive experience for him, he did not consider making music for children until he met his wife, collage artist Kate Endle.
+Her art inspired Ballew to consider making music that "sounded like her art looked", as he has said.
+Ballew began writing original songs and digging up nursery rhymes and folk songs in the public domain to interpret and make his own.
+The first album, Here I Am!, was recorded during the summer of 2008 and released in February 2009.

 In 2009, Ballew launched a project targeted toward toddlers, called Caspar Babypants.
 Ballew uses a three-string acoustic guitar when performing Caspar Babypants songs.
-To date, Caspar Babypants has released seventeen full-length albums, all with exclamatory titles such as "Here I Am!", "More Please!", "This Is Fun!", "Sing Along!'", "Hot Dog!", "I Found You!", "Baby Beatles!", "Rise and Shine!", "Night Night!", "Beatles Baby!", "Away We Go!", "Winter Party!", "Jump for Joy!", "Keep It Real!", "Flying High!", "Bug Out!", and "Happy Heart!"
-Ballew released the nineteenth Caspar Babypants album, "Easy Breezy!", on November 5, 2021.
+Caspar Babypants has released numerous albums, all with exclamatory titles such as Here I Am!, More Please!, This Is Fun!, Sing Along!, Hot Dog!, I Found You!, Baby Beatles!, Rise and Shine!, Night Night!, Beatles Baby!, Away We Go!, Winter Party!, Jump for Joy!, Keep It Real!, Flying High!, Bug Out!, and Happy Heart!.
+In 2021, Ballew announced that he would be retiring the Caspar Babypants persona, and he released the final album under the moniker, titled Easy Breezy!.

+Other projects

 In 2015, fifteen years after the last official release, Chris Ballew put together We Hear Music, a 33-track double album consisting of previously unreleased Giraffes material.
 The record was shared privately with a few fans through the internet, with a note allowing the recipients to redistribute the music freely.

 Ballew also publishes as a solo artist under his own name.
 His first album, I Am Not Me, came out in July 2021.
 In 2022, he released two albums, Soul Unfolded and Primitive God.

 In June 2022, he performed "Peaches" with "Weird Al" Yankovic.